Animal welfare and rights in Goa: Cruelty in festivals, entertainment, pet shops

 Pigling torture during local festivals has also been raised.
 Using elephants for entertainment has caused concern.
 Other issues raised by animal rights campaigners in Goa include prevention of cruelty in pet shops.

 Miscellaneous issues

 Artificial waterholes have been attempted to avoid man-animal conflict in forest areas.

 Cruel methods to kill male chicks has been raised.

 During the 2020 pandemic-related lockdown, attempts were made to ensure that animals did not go hungry during the pandemic lockdown of 2020 were also raised.

 Individuals have also taken up other causes such as promoting veganism.

 Panjim Animal Welfare Society, PAWS, in St Inez, Panjim also undertakes animal welfare work.

-ARC South Goa, was launched in 2005 by UK-born ex-model and Bollywood casting agent, Janie O’Connor in the Palolem area.
+ARC South Goa, was launched in 2005 in the Palolem area.

-Welfare for Animals in Goa, launched in 2005 by Atul Sarin and Stephanie Panayiotou, works in Siolim on adoptions, sterilisations, rescuing strays and injured cattle, runs a cattle sanctuary, vet rescue clinic and a shelter for injured cows, goats, pigs, chickens.
+Welfare for Animals in Goa, launched in 2005, works in Siolim on adoptions, sterilisations, rescuing strays and injured cattle, runs a cattle sanctuary, vet rescue clinic and a shelter for injured cows, goats, pigs, chickens.